How to Keep Bees Away From Hummingbird Feeders Without Harming Them

 8. Deploy decoy feeders.

-If you can’t plant lots of flowering plants, add a bee-specific feeder—or just a shallow bowl—with a higher water-to-sugar ratio to lure bees and wasps away from the hummingbird feeder.
+If you can’t plant lots of flowers, add a bee-specific feeder—or just a shallow bowl—with a higher water-to-sugar ratio to lure bees and wasps away from the hummingbird feeder.
 Remember to make the sugary solution stronger than the 5:1 ratio satisfactory to hummingbirds.

 Start by locating the decoy feeder near the hummingbird feeder, and gradually move it 5 to 6 feet away.
 Place the distracting feeder in full sun, which bees prefer more than hummingbirds do, and make it easily accessible.